andybrucenet/aws-env-sysadmin/README.md

         echo $AWS_IGW_ID
         ```
    * Create the stack.
 The following users our nifty Docker wrapper in conjunction with a python wrapper over the AWS cloudformation calls.
+     First, we need to compress the template - as it is, it is slightly above the 51,200 character limit imposed by AWS.
+We use a tool called `cfn-check` (see https://www.npmjs.com/package/cfn-check); this tool not only verifies AWS CloudFormation templates, it also *compresses* the output.

+        ```
+        mkdir -p ./work
+        cfn-check --compact ./cfn/aws-sysadmin-test-env.cfn \
+          > ./work/aws-sysadmin-test-env.cfn
+        ```
+        Now we can do the actual stack build using AWS CLI:

         ```
         DOCKER_OPTS="-v $(pwd -P):/local:ro -w /local" \